-The report should be written following a process of professional conversation structured around the three domains of the Australian Professional Standards for Teachers: Professional Knowledge, Professional Practice and Professional Engagement and the Early Years Learning Framework for Early Childhood educators.
-These conversations will include the Preservice Teacher and Mentor Teacher and may include other school/ECES and university staff.
+The report should be written following a process of professional conversation structured around the three domains of the Australian Professional Standards for Teachers: Professional Knowledge, Professional Practice and Professional Engagement.
+These conversations will include the Preservice Teacher and Mentor Teacher and may include other school and university staff.